-The cons of buying a waterfront home
+Other positives about buying a waterfront home include:

 Tips for buying a waterfront home